JLTastet/PolarBERT/documents/Experiments-time-offset.md

     *   Copy the base *sweep* config to a new file (e.g., `configs/polarbert-kaggle-350k-time_offset-sweep.yaml`).
     *   Update the `name` field for the sweep.
     *   In the `command` section, update the `--config` path to point to the newly created *untuned* config file (relative path from `src/polarbert`, e.g., `../../configs/polarbert-kaggle-350k-time_offset-untuned.yaml`).
-    *   Add command-line arguments specific to the sweep experiment (like `--random_time_offset 1.5`).
-Those are only present in the base config for experiment-tracking purpose, and will be ignored if not passed on the command line.
+    *   Remove command-line arguments that are now handled by the config (like `--random_time_offset`).
+Ensure the parameter exists in the referenced untuned config.
     *   Adjust hyperparameter ranges (`parameters`) if needed.

 **3. Run Hyperparameter Sweep:**